 ISAIAH BERLIN (1909–1997) was one of the most celebrated thinkers of the twentieth century.
 His defence of freedom and diversity against control and uniformity is widely endorsed.
 His distinction between the monist hedgehog and the pluralist fox, and his celebration of ‘the crooked timber of humanity’, have entered the vocabulary of modern culture, together with his widely influential elaboration of the concepts of ‘positive’ and ‘negative’ political liberty.
 A consummate essayist and letter-writer, he was famous for his virtuosity as a lecturer and talker.
 His distinctive deep, rapid voice was often heard on the radio, and he led many to explore his chosen subject – the history of ideas.
 He founded Oxford’s largest graduate college, Wolfson, which expresses his generous, unhidebound personality to this day.

 The Isaiah Berlin Virtual Library is the website of The Isaiah Berlin Literary Trust, which looks after all aspects of Berlin’s literary estate.
 The Trust’s main tasks are to publish Berlin’s work, including his letters; to maintain this website, where unpublished material and relevant information are posted; and in general to foster awareness of and access to Berlin’s intellectual, literary and personal legacy.
-It is also hoped that this site may help bring to light those of Berlin’s letters that are still unknown to the Trust (some of which are in library archives, some in private hands), so that they may be considered for inclusion in the edition of his letters whose third volume is now in preparation.
+It is also hoped that this site may help bring to light those of Berlin’s letters that are still unknown to the Trust (some of which are in library archives, some in private hands), so that they may be considered for inclusion in the edition of his letters whose fourth and last volume is now in preparation.